All You Need to Know about Dental Abscess

 Dental Abscess Treatment Warrnambool

-A dental abscess is a pus build-up that forms inside the teeth, in the gums, or in the bone that holds the teeth in place, caused by a bacterial infection.
+A dental abscess is an infection due to bacteria that results in a buildup of pus inside the teeth, in the gums, or in the bone that supports the teeth.

-Two types of dental abscesses are periapical and periodontal abscess.
-An abscess at the end of a tooth is called a periapical abscess.
+Two types of dental abscesses are periapical and periodontal abscesses.
+A periapical abscess is a tooth abscess that is located at the tooth’s tip.

 Be sure that you will receive the best treatment & experience.

 Be assured that our Warrnambool team shall provide you with The Right Choices.

 We are committed to excellence in dental care & service.